Stabilization Fund of the Russian Federation: Governance Structure

 (allocation to the Federal Treasury's accounts with the Bank of Russia).

 Investment Guidelines

-The Government determined that eligible debt securities for the Fund investment are to correspond to the following requirements.
+The Government determined that eligible debt securities for the Fund investment were to correspond to the following requirements.

 Debt securities on the date of purchase will have a minimum remaining maturity of 0,25 years and are not to exceed three years.

-The Fund assets are currently invested in the following currency composition:
+The Fund assets were invested in the following currency composition:

-Currency composition and the maturity restrictions are applicable to all Fund's assets and are subject to revisions by the Ministry of Finance.
+Currency composition and the maturity restrictions are applicable to all Fund's assets and were subject to revisions by the Ministry of Finance.